About DistantNews

 How articles are produced

 - Translation.
-Headlines and article bodies published in languages other than English are translated into clear, natural English and reviewed against the original text to ensure accuracy.
+Non-English headlines and article text are translated into clear English and checked against the original source material.

 Corrections